siramong/siramong/README.md

 - 👋 Hi, I’m @siramong
-- 👀 I’m interested in learn to program Videogames
+- 👀 I’m interested in learning Discord Bots, Node.js and Fullstack Dev
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Software Engineering
-- 💞️ I’m looking to collaborate on at the moment, nothing
-- 📫 How to reach me: In Discord!: SirAmong#1868
+- 📫 How to reach me: @siramong in Discord

 <!---
 siramong/siramong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.